kqceeli/kqceeli.github.io/_pages/about.md

 - [2025] Published *Relative ice saturation and unified elastoplastic modeling of frozen soils* in the *Journal of Geotechnical and Geoenvironmental Engineering* ([DOI:10.1061/JGGEFK.GTENG-13437](https://doi.org/10.1061/JGGEFK.GTENG-13437)).
 - [2025] Published *Physics-informed neural networks for solving steady-state temperature field in artificial ground freezing* in the *Canadian Geotechnical Journal* ([DOI:10.1139/cgj-2024-0650](https://doi.org/10.1139/cgj-2024-0650)).
 - [2025] Published *State of the art of mechanical behaviors of frozen soils through experimental investigation* in *Cold Regions Science and Technology* ([DOI:10.1016/j.coldregions.2025.104497](https://doi.org/10.1016/j.coldregions.2025.104497)).
-- [2024] Published *Towards an improved prediction of soil-freezing characteristic curve based on extreme gradient boosting model* in *Geoscience Frontiers* ([DOI:10.1016/j.gsf.2024.101898](https://doi.org/10.1016/j.gsf.2024.101898)).
-- [2024] Published *State of the art of coupled thermo–hydro-mechanical–chemical modelling for frozen soils* in *Archives of Computational Methods in Engineering* ([DOI:10.1007/s11831-024-10164-w](https://doi.org/10.1007/s11831-024-10164-w)).
-- [2024] Published *Investigation on evolution law of frozen wall thickness in artificial ground freezing under seepage conditions* in the *Canadian Geotechnical Journal* ([DOI:10.1139/cgj-2023-0576](https://doi.org/10.1139/cgj-2023-0576)).
-- [2024] Published *State-of-the-art constitutive modelling of frozen soils* in *Archives of Computational Methods in Engineering* ([DOI:10.1007/s11831-024-10102-w](https://doi.org/10.1007/s11831-024-10102-w)).

 ### <span style="color:#1f77b4;">Funding</span>

-- [2025–2026] Awarded HK$841,040 as PI for a project on thermo-hydro-mechanical-chemical coupling in hydrate-bearing sediments using physics-informed neural networks, funded by The Hong Kong Polytechnic University.
+- [2025–2026] Awarded **HK$841,040** as PI for a PolyU project on thermo-hydro-mechanical-chemical coupling in hydrate-bearing sediments using physics-informed neural networks.
-- [2025–2029] Participating in a HK$53.821 million Theme-based Research Scheme project on digital twins for coastal resilience under extreme storm surges in Hong Kong.
+- [2025–2029] Participating in a **HK$53.821 million** Theme-based Research Scheme project on digital twins for coastal resilience under extreme storm surges in Hong Kong.
-- [2024–2026] Participating in a HK$1.133 million GRF project on physics-informed multi-fidelity neural networks for intelligent rectification of shield machine attitude in layered soils.
+- [2024–2026] Participating in a **HK$1.133 million** GRF project on physics-informed multi-fidelity neural networks for intelligent rectification of shield machine attitude in layered soils.
-- [2022] Received the Centrally Funded Postdoctoral Fellowship (HK$763,555) for a project on thermo-hydro-mechanical (THM) modelling for artificial ground freezing technique.
+- [2022] Received the **Centrally Funded Postdoctoral Fellowship (HK$763,555)** for a project on thermo-hydro-mechanical modelling for artificial ground freezing.

 ### <span style="color:#2ca02c;">Academic Service</span>

-- [2025] Serving as Co-chair of Mini-Symposium 9: Multiphysics Modeling of Geo-engineering and Geohazards at IACMAG 2025, Hong Kong.
+- [2025] Serving as Co-chair of Mini-Symposium 9: *Multiphysics Modeling of Geo-engineering and Geohazards* at **IACMAG 2025**, Hong Kong.
-- [2024] Joined the Early-career Editorial Panel for the *European Journal of Soil Science* in March 2024 ([Link](https://bsssjournals.onlinelibrary.wiley.com/hub/journal/13652389/editorialboard.html)).
+- [2024] Joined the **Early-career Editorial Panel** for the *European Journal of Soil Science* in March 2024 ([Link](https://bsssjournals.onlinelibrary.wiley.com/hub/journal/13652389/editorialboard.html)).
-- [2024] Served as Session Chair at the 12th National Conference on Engineering Geology, Shenzhen.
+- [2024] Served as Session Chair at the **12th National Conference on Engineering Geology**, Shenzhen.
-- [2023] Served as Secretary of the International Symposium on Innovations in Geotechnical Engineering towards Sustainability (IGES 2023).
+- [2023] Served as Secretary of the **International Symposium on Innovations in Geotechnical Engineering towards Sustainability (IGES 2023)**.

 <div class="visitor-map">
   <script type='text/javascript' id='clustrmaps' src='//cdn.clustrmaps.com/map_v2.js?cl=80afe5&w=270&t=tt&d=_xxky0Tv5mD5ZfcCUgylwlpQi4eAT7sya9k5lvdB0dU&co=ffffff&cmo=1a72b0&cmn=ff5353&ct=000000'></script>